JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 # Message Layer Authentication with OpenID Connect

 ## Abstract

 This document describes a message layer authentication mechanism for OpenID Connect.
 It can be used to authenticate messages on the application layer of the ISO/OSI model.
 This includes messages of instant messengers, emails, audio or video streams, signalling messages or any other kind of messages which are exchanged between the Clients of two users.
-Users authenticate themselves with a special kind of OpenID ID Token, called Identity Assertion Token (IAT) which contains a public key whose corresponding private key is used by the sending Client to authenticate as its user.
+Thereby, users authenticate themselves with a special kind of OpenID ID Token, called ID Assertion Token (IAT) which contains a public key whose corresponding private key is used by the sending Client to authenticate messages.
 This authentication mechanism also works between users of different OpenID Providers (OP) if users trust each others OP.

 ## Table of Content

 - [Message Layer Authentication with OpenID Connect](#message-layer-authentication-with-openid-connect)